pradm007/torrentlookup/README.md

 1. npm install
 2. DEBUG=* node peerLookup.js

-##Inprogress
-Currently this project is in progress.
+*Currently this project is in progress.*

 ## License
 This project is MIT licensed.
 For the full license, see [LICENSE](LICENSE).